The Professional Practice programme, designed around a longitudinal professional placement has the following modules.

 The Professional Practice programme is designed to be studied in the professional working environment, so access to relevant analysis resources will be dependent on placement.

-All modules, with the exception of independent research project (Dissertation) and Professional Placement are 20 credit modules.
+All modules, with the exception of Final Project and Practitioner Engagement are 20 credit modules.
 Learning content will be delivered by live interactive video conversations, recorded video content and online learning materials.